The online Comment window has expired

 • Default_avatar

-Kelly Boylan about 4 years ago
+Kelly Boylan over 4 years ago

 I am writing to express my support for the tenant protections being considered by the council.
 I rent in Downtown Oakland and I have seen first hand how landlords harass long-time tenants to push them out of rent controlled units so that they can rent those units for 2 or 3x the price at market rate.
 Many of my neighbors are out of work due to the pandemic or live on fixed incomes.
 If they were evicted I don't know where they would go.
 I urge you to pass these protections, which will offer tenants some measure of comfort and will send a message that the City's first priority is the well-being of its residents, not the revenue potential of landlords.